-A portion of your spendings will go toward protecting the environment—it does not get easier or more affordable than that.
+A portion of your spending will go toward protecting the environment—it does not get easier or more affordable than that.

 Invest in alternative energy

-Have money to invest?
 Another thing you can do to support the environment is to invest in green stocks, supporting companies which produce environmentally friendly products or which help to harness sustainable energy.